dimafeng/dimafeng.github.io/_posts/2016-1-2-scala-spring.markdown

 The standard way to create aspects in spring doesn't work in all cases.
 For example, we haven't managed to create an aspect for a controller, but it works for services, though.

 **Workaround**: Use [`HandlerInterceptor`][6].

 **UPD**: We've solved this issue, in fact it's not even an issue.
-Please make sure, you use CGLIB proxies instead of java-proxies when your controller extends some traits.
+Please make sure, you use CGLIB proxies instead of java-proxies when your controller extends any traits.

 ### @DBRef annotation